Chair: Corey Guenther

 PSY 314.
 Research Methods and Statistics I - Laboratory.
 1 credit.
 FA, SP

 This laboratory applies knowledge gained in the lecture course.
 It includes research ethics, conducting descriptive research studies in the behavioral sciences, and writing research reports using APA writing style.
 You will learn how to design, implement, analyze, and report on an independent, descriptive research project.
 P: PSY 201; CO: PSY 313.

 PSY 315.
 Research Methods And Statistics II.
 3 credits.
 FA, SP

 This course teaches and applies inferential statistics and experimental research methods.
 Statistical techniques emphasize univariate and between-groups analysis based primarily on normal distributions.
 The methods component concentrates on identifying and eliminating sources of error in psychological research.
-P: PSY 201; PSY 313; PSY 314; Understanding Social Science; Mathematical Reasoning.
+For Psychology Majors only.
+P: PSY Major; PSY 201; PSY 313; PSY 314; Understanding Social Science; Mathematical Reasoning.
 CO: PSY 316.

 PSY 316.
 Research Methods And Statistics II Laboratory.
 1 credit.
 FA, SP

 This laboratory applies knowledge learned in lecture.
 It focuses on research ethics, conducting experimental studies, and writing research reports using APA style.
 By the end of the semester, you will have designed, implemented, analyzed, and reported on an independent research project.
+For Psychology majors only.
 P: PSY 201; PSY 313; PSY 314; Understanding Social Science; Ethics; Oral Communication; Contemporary Composition; CO: PSY 315.